nasimpc/Robot-Navigation-Anomaly-Detection-and-Causal-Analysis/assignment3/task.md

 3. Demonstrate that these relations generalize across the dataset by reporting:
     - How frequently each relation appears in all scenarios
     - How often it corresponds to failure vs. success
+    - Whether the correct relation that is the actual cause of failure in each scenario is selected, especially when multiple relations hold simultaneously

 4. Provide your own set of scenario files for validating and further refining your derived rules, and justify how your scenarios cover the full range of environment variability